Dynamic Surface Function Networks for Clothed Human Bodies: Related Work

 Aside from these per-frame reconstruction methods, there exist methods that incrementally fuse observations into a discretized implicit function (volumetric SDF grid)~\cite{curless1996volumetric}.
 The seminal work of DynamicFusion by Newcombe et al.~\cite{Newcombe_2015_CVPR} is able to reconstruct dynamically changing objects only based on a depth sequence.
 Follow-up works~\cite{innmann2016volume,Guo2017,dou20153d,guo2017monofvv} added additional color constraints or dense SDF alignment \cite{slavcheva2017killingfusion,slavcheva2018sobolevfusion}.
 BodyFusion~\cite{BodyFusion} and DoubleFusion~\cite{DoubleFusionPAMI_2019} added a deformation prior using a human skeleton.
 In contrast to these methods, our approach reconstructs a controllable mesh including pose-dependent deformations, allowing us to animate the reconstructed mesh.
 Note that these fusion methods work on a frame-to-frame tracking scheme.

 Our method is an optimization-based approach that jointly optimizes the surface over the entire input sequence and does not require a learned prior as \cite{bhatnagar2020ipnet,chibane20ifnet,pifuSHNMKL19,saito2020pifuhd}.
 The global optimization scheme of our method is closely related to MonoClothCap~\cite{xiang2020monoclothcap}.
 MonoClothCap gets an RGB sequence as input to track, and reconstructs a clothed human using an explicit surface representation.
 In order to handle clothing, they rely on a PCA model and shading-based refinement of the mesh.
 Another technique to model the surface of clothing explicitly has been shown in CAPE~\cite{ma20autoenclother}.
 They learn a variational auto-encoder to represent offsets for clothing relative to the SMPL model based on high quality multi-view reconstructions using ClothCap~\cite{ponsmollSIGGRAPH17clothcap}.
 This learned prior allows them to reconstruct clothed humans from single RGB inputs only, including pose-dependent deformations.
 Alldieck et al.~\cite{alldieck2019tex2shape} reconstruct a detailed human body shape based on a single RGB input leveraging a learned aligned image-to-image translation technique to regress texture maps for the geometry and color of the model.
 In contrast, our approach is not based on a learned prior and optimizes the surface based on the observations from an RGB-D camera.
 Our dynamic surface function network represents the pose-dependent geometry and is not restricted to a static surface~\cite{Bogo:ICCV:2015,Weiss:ICCV:11,Zhang2014,helten2013}.
 Methods that estimate the body shape under cloth~\cite{shapeundercloth:CVPR17,wuhrer2013,stoll2010,layered_model,Pons-Moll_MRFIJCV} can be used as an initialization of our method.
 Our approach works with a consumer-grade RGB-D camera, and does not require a multi-camera setup to learn or reconstruct a person-specific template in advance~\cite{habermann2019TOG,habermann20deepcap}.
 We use RGB-D data to explore the representation power of our surface network, but we see the potential of our representation to be used for video-based reconstruction similar to \cite{alldieck2018video,alldieck20183DV,alldieck19cvpr}.
 Note that our method is not designed for real-time use such as LiveCap~\cite{habermann2019TOG}, since our focus lies on the global reconstruction of a controllable mesh with a pose-dependent surface.
+Concurrent work analyzes other representations of a human surface that are based on points~\cite{ma2021pop}, local surface patches~\cite{scale}, or implicit representations for shape and motions~\cite{palafox2021npm,leap,Wang2021CVPR,scanimate,MetaAvatar:arXiv:21,liu2021neural,pang2021fewshot}, including~\cite{snarf,peng2021animatable,su2021anerf,2021narf} which are based on Neural Radiance Fields~\cite{mildenhall2020nerf}.